Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Definition/Papers_Textbooks/Biomaterials technology and policies in the building sector.md

 ## Energy Usage

 - In the European context, heating is the primary energy-consuming activity, making up a substantial **71% of the total energy consumption in households**
 ## Policy and Regulatory Frameworks

 - Within the European Union, a regulatory framework addressing waste and by-products has been established through the [Waste Framework Directive](https://environment.ec.europa.eu/topics/waste-and-recycling/waste-framework-directive_en)
-- Building materials require global warming assessment
+- Building materials require static lifestyle assessment